Cover photo by Felicity Grundlingh.

 Behaviour

-Hunts in flight as it courses up and down a chosen route along the stream, but more likely to be encountered some distance from water, hunting over open fynbos vegetation.
+The Mahogany Presba hunts in sustained flight as it courses up and down a chosen route along the stream.
+It is, however more likely to be encountered some distance from water, hunting over open fynbos vegetation.
 The flight is fast and direct.
-Hangs vertically from a branch or twig when perched.
+The Mahogany Presba hangs vertically from a branch or twig when perched.

-Most active from from mid October to late February.
+It is most active from mid-October to late February.
 See Phenology below.

 Status and Conservation

-This species is localised, uncommon and endemic to South Africa.
+The Mahogany Presba is a localised, rare, and little-known dragonfly.
 It is listed as Vulnerable in the IUCN Red List of Threatened Species.
-The Mahogany Presba is intolerant towards habitat degradation and only occurs in undamaged habitats.
+The Mahogany Presba is intolerant towards damage to its fynbos habitat and only occurs in pristine environments.

 Distribution